Dzhokhar Tsarnaev: Criminal proceedings and conviction

+Indictment

 On April 22, Tsarnaev was charged via a complaint with "using and conspiring to use a weapon of mass destruction resulting in death" and with "malicious destruction of properties resulting in death", both in connection with the Boston Marathon attacks.
 He was read his Miranda rights at his bedside by a federal magistrate judge of the United States District Court for the District of Massachusetts, nodded his head to answer the judge's questions, and answered "no" when asked whether he could afford a lawyer.
 After being read his Miranda rights, Tsarnaev stopped talking and declined to continue to cooperate with the investigation.

 In June 2013, Tsarnaev was indicted by a federal grand jury on 30 charges.
 Some of the charges were death-penalty eligible.

-Middlesex County prosecutors also brought criminal charges against Tsarnaev for the murder of Sean Collier.
-A surveillance camera at MIT captured the brothers approaching Collier's car from behind.

 Tsarnaev's arraignment for 30 charges, including four counts of murder, occurred on July 10, 2013, in federal court in Boston before U.S. magistrate judge Marianne Bowler.
 It was his first public court appearance.
 He pleaded not guilty to all 30 counts against him, which included using and conspiring to use a weapon of mass destruction resulting in death.

-On January 30, 2014, United States Attorney General Eric Holder announced that the federal government would seek the death penalty against Tsarnaev.
+Middlesex County prosecutors also brought criminal charges against Tsarnaev for the murder of Sean Collier.
+A surveillance camera at MIT captured the brothers approaching Collier's car from behind.

 Prosecutors initially argued that Tsarnaev's pre-Miranda statements should be admissible, invoking Miranda's public safety exception.
 However, the exception was not considered by the court because the prosecutors later decided not to use those statements in their case.

+On January 30, 2014, United States Attorney General Eric Holder announced that the federal government would seek the death penalty against Tsarnaev.
 In January 2015, CNN reported that plea negotiations had failed when the government refused to rule out the possibility of the death penalty.

 Trial

-Guilt phase

 The trial began on January 5, 2015.
 Tsarnaev was prosecuted by assistant U.S. attorneys William Weinreb and Aloke Chakravarty, of the Anti-Terrorism and National Security Unit of the U.S. Attorney's Office in Boston.
 His defense team included federal public defender Miriam Conrad, William Fick, and Judy Clarke.
 Tsarnaev pleaded not guilty to all thirty charges laid against him.
 Judge George O'Toole presided over the trial.
 Tsarnaev's attorney, Judy Clarke, admitted in her opening statement that Tsarnaev committed the acts in question but sought to avert the death penalty by asserting that his brother Tamerlan had influenced and manipulated him.
 Counter-terrorism expert Matthew Levitt gave testimony in March 2015.

 On April 8, 2015, Tsarnaev was found guilty on all thirty counts of the indictment.
 The charges of usage of a weapon of mass destruction resulting in death, in addition to aiding and abetting, made Tsarnaev eligible for the death penalty.